mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 However, this situation is not always to the liking of the local government or population.
 On many frontier worlds and outside the Imperium, the corporations play fast and loose with the rules.
-A ‘world government’ that actually rules only a few thousand people in a small corner of the planet can do little about a major corporation that sets up a mining base containing a town with hundreds of employees in it, on an entirely different continent.
+A 'world government' that actually rules only a few thousand people in a small corner of the planet can do little about a major corporation that sets up a mining base containing a town with hundreds of employees in it, on an entirely different continent.
 While illegal in